 The Alcohol we drink and its contribution to the UK's Greenhouse Gas emissions: A discussion paper

-This paper looks at the alcohol consumed in the UK.
-It considers whether we can quantify in ‘good enough’ terms the contribution that alcohol consumption makes to the UK’s total greenhouse gas (GHG) emissions.
+This paper looks at the alcohol we consume here in the UK.
+It considers whether we can quantify in ‘good enough’ terms the contribution that our alcohol consumption makes to the UK’s total greenhouse gas (GHG) emissions.